 Support the British Heart Foundation (BHF) in your Will and play a crucial part in funding our life saving research.

-In just over 50 years,we have changed the landscape of heart disease forever, but there is still so much to do.
+In just over 50 years,we have changed the landscape of heart defects forever, but there is still so much to do.
 We won't give up until we've won against heartbreak.

-Research is paving the way for new discoveries and more effective treatments for heart disease, but we need your support.
+Research is paving the way for new discoveries and more effective treatments, but we need your support.

 Why leave us a gift in your Will?

-Coronary heart disease is the single biggest killer in the UK; with over half a million people living with heart failure.That's why we are leading the fight through programmes to keep hearts healthy, teach people CPR, and through life saving research; which provides better prevention, better diagnosis and better treatments.
+Over half a million people in the UK are living with heart failure.That's why we are leading the fight through programmes to keep hearts healthy, teach people CPR, and through life saving research; which provides better prevention, better diagnosis and better treatments.

 Research takes time though.
 We are doing as much as we can to speed up turning work in the lab into life saving medical advances.
 Gifts in Wills play a vital part in enabling our research to continue, as they make up half of our income.
 It's thanks to them we're able to have the long term investment to keep research going.

-If you want to end heart disease then please include the BHF in your Will.
+If you want to end heartbreak from heart and circulatory diseases, please include the BHF in your Will.

 £450 pays for the kit for a laboratory scientist working in heart attack research, giving them the basic equipment they need to measure out volumes of liquids for experiments.